CC-RMD-EpiBio/QA4IE/README.md

 # QA4IE: A Quality Assurance Tool for Information Extraction and Text Classification

+This open source package implements a series of components required for comprehensive quality assurance on annotations created using GATE

+This system was described in the following paper:

++ paper link.

 ## License

 All source code, documentation, and data contained in this package are distributed under the terms in the LICENSE file (modified BSD).